ThinhVu/vue-ssr-labs/README.md

 ### use-vue-basic
 A POC of Vue SSR using VueJs + Vue-router + Pinia.

-I tried to make the project as small as possible so you can understand the idea easily.
+I tried to make the project as small as possible, so you can understand the idea easily.
 The project doesn't have any pitfalls.

 ### use-vue